Applied Statistics Graduate Student Handbook

-View Master of Science in Applied Statistics program information and degree requirements in the University Catalog.
+View Master of Science in Applied Statistics program information and degree requirements in the Academic Catalog.

 There are several specific prerequisites for entry into the Applied Statistics M.S. program at Wright State University.
 When a student applies for admission to the program, the graduate advisor reviews the student's transcript for evidence of completion of these prerequisite courses and can refuse (or postpone) admission if one or more prerequisites are missing.
 There are, however, students who technically have the prerequisites for admission, but whose coursework is out of date or was possibly weak to begin with.
 Often students entering the M.S. program are returning to school after spending some time in the work force.
 They have not necessarily used the mathematics they learned as undergraduates (and may not have done particularly well in math at the time they took it).
 Usually these students are now highly motivated and willing to do some serious review before beginning their graduate course work.
 If you are one of these students, we recommend the following material for review work prior to entry into the M.S. in Applied Statistics program.

 Admission prerequisite: "a calculus sequence that includes multivariable calculus".
 Such a sequence usually lasts at least a year and ordinarily is offered for mathematics majors, engineering majors, and other mathematics-intensive undergraduate programs.
 At Wright State, MTH 2300-2310-2320, which consists of three 4-semester-credit-hour courses, is the appropriate sequence.

 Although not all of the topics taught in a typical math/engineering calculus sequence are necessary background for the M.S. in Applied Statistics, a solid foundation in differential and integral calculus is crucial preparation for several important courses, especially for the sequence of STT 6610 and STT 6620 as a part of the core curriculum.